 Level Benefit

-A level benefit final expense policy is called a “level benefit” policy because it provides a fixed, predetermined death benefit that does not vary over the term of the policy.
-This means that the policy pays out the same amount regardless of when the policyholder dies.
+A level benefit final expense policy is called a “level benefit” policy because it provides a fixed, predetermined death benefit that does not vary over the policy term.
+This means the policy pays the same amount regardless of when the policyholder dies.

-These level benefit policies are often simpler and easier to understand than other types of life insurance policies, making them a popular choice for people who are looking for coverage to cover their final expenses.
+These level benefit policies are often simpler and easier to understand than other life insurance policies, making them a popular choice for people looking for coverage to cover their final expenses.

 A level benefit policy does not contain a graded death benefit.
 As a result, there are some health questions to navigate versus the following options.
-Which means that not all applicants will be approved, particularly if they have been diagnosed with a serious pre-existing medical condition.
+This means that not all applicants will be approved, particularly if diagnosed with a serious pre-existing medical condition.

 Graded Benefit

-A graded benefit life insurance policy (not to be confused with the term “graded death benefit,”) is a type of life insurance policy that provides a death benefit that increases over time.
-With this type of policy, the death benefit starts out at a lower amount when the policy is first taken out and then increases incrementally over the course of the policy.
+A graded benefit life insurance policy (not to be confused with the term “graded death benefit”) is a type of life insurance policy that provides a death benefit that increases over time.
+With this policy, the death benefit starts at a lower amount when the policy is first taken out and then increases incrementally throughout the policy.

-For example, a graded benefit policy may pay out only 40% of the face amount in year 1.
-And in year 2, 70% of the death benefit would be paid, with the full death benefit paid out in year 3 and thereafter.
+For example, a graded benefit policy may pay only 40% of the face amount in year 1.
+In year 2, 70% of the death benefit would be paid, with the full death benefit paid out in year three and after.

-In general, graded benefit policies tend to be easier to qualify for than a level benefit policy.
+Generally, graded benefit policies are easier to qualify than level benefit policies.

 Modified Benefit